 An important part of looking at property is ensuring that wherever you live you can make ends meet because you both need to be able to pay your bills.
 Mediation enables you to map this out and to understand the impact of each option on both of you.
 This is an essential part of the resolution process because you both need to feel as financially secure as possible going forwards.

-We will be talking more about this and other financial issues in our series of downloadable webinars which will be coming in the spring.
-To stay up to date with when they’re likely to be launched join our free mailing list.
+We talk more about this and other financial issues in our series of downloadable resources which you can purchase in our shop.
+If you’d like to get our blogs and other supportive resources directly into your inbox you can sign up to our free mailing list.
 We also have a separate mailing list for professionals working with separating couples.
-This will include sharing the webinars so you can share them with any of your clients who may benefit.
-It also includes details of our forthcoming training workshops and networking events.
+This will include details of our forthcoming training workshops and networking events.

 To watch the Facebook Live talking about this blog in more depth have a look at the video below: